BeeKeeperAI/bk-dataset-encryption-utility/README.md

 - Encrypt files using AES-256-GCM.
 - Decrypt files encrypted by this tool.
 - Utilize PBKDF2 key derivation for enhanced security.
+- Optional zipping of the encrypted or decrypted output.
+- Debug mode for verbose output during encryption or decryption processes.

 ## Requirements